 68 N.Y.
 Real Prop.
 Tax Law § 900; N.Y.
 Real Prop.
-Tax Law § 1420(1); N.Y.
-Real Prop.
-Tax Law § 1420(2); New York Dept. of Taxn. & Fin., Office of Real Prop.
+Tax Law § 1420(1)-(2); New York Dept. of Taxn. & Fin., Office of Real Prop.
 Tax Svcs., How the Property Tax Works.

 As part of the budget, all revenue from every source available to the jurisdiction is calculated.
 All revenues except property taxes are subtracted from the amount of revenue the budget calls for, and the remainder becomes the amount of revenue that must be generated through property taxes.69

 69 N.Y.
 Real Prop.
 Tax Law § 900; N.Y.
 Real Prop.
-Tax Law § 1420(1); N.Y.
-Real Prop.
-Tax Law § 1420(2); New York Dept. of Taxn. & Fin., Office of Real Prop.
+Tax Law § 1420(1)-(2); New York Dept. of Taxn. & Fin., Office of Real Prop.
 Tax Svcs., How the Property Tax Works.

 A property tax rate is then calculated based on the information provided in the tax roll, including information regarding how much taxable property is located in the jurisdiction, so that enough revenue is generated to fund the upcoming fiscal year.70

 70 N.Y.
 Real Prop.
 Tax Law § 1420(1); New York Dept. of Taxn. & Fin., Office of Real Prop.
 Tax Svcs., How the Property Tax Works.

-In recent years, local tax jurisdictions have been limited from implementing increases greater than that year's inflation rate, or 2 percent, whichever is less, therefore forcing the tax jurisdictions to find other sources of revenue, or to reduce their budgets accordingly.71

-71 N.Y.
-Gen. Mun.
-Law § 3-C; New York Dept. of Taxn. & Fin., New York State's Property Tax CAP; see also New York Office of State Comp., DiNapoli: School District Tax Levy Cap Below 2 Percent (Jan.
-14, 2020) (announcing a 1.81 percent cap on property tax levy growth for school districts for financial year 2020-21); NY State Gov.’s Office, Cap NY Property Taxes: A Citizen's Guide; N.Y.
-State Gov.’s Office, A Citizen's Guide to the Property Tax.
+Reorganized or Consolidated School Districts

 When multiple school districts reorganize or consolidate, property tax rates within the areas served by those districts will likely be affected.
 Board of education or trustees of involved school districts may choose to have the impact on property taxes phased in or deferred over a period of up to ten years in such circumstances, after notice and a public hearing.72

 72 N.Y.
 Educ.
 Law § 3613, as added by 2014 N.Y.
 A.B.
 8556, effective July 1, 2014.

+School District Tax Stabilization Reserve Funds

 The state legislature may choose to authorize certain districts to establish “tax stabilization reserve funds” in areas that may be overly dependent on a single source of tax revenue.
-The purpose of these funds are to set aside revenue for future tax years when certain sources of property tax revenue may be significantly reduced or eliminated, allowing the district to stabilize its property tax rates.
+The purpose of these funds is to set aside revenue for future tax years when certain sources of property tax revenue may be significantly reduced or eliminated, allowing the district to stabilize its property tax rates.
 For example, in 2016, Lowville Central School District was authorized to establish an energy system tax stabilization reserve fund to set aside proceeds of payments in lieu of property taxes received from the Maple Ridge Wind Farm, which represents a significant portion of the district's property tax revenue.
 This was done to help compensate district revenue upon termination or decrease of the payments in lieu of property taxes.
 Transfers from the fund would ease a transition in the tax levy so that taxpayers do not have to bear a sudden spike in real property taxes.
 In this case, establishment of the fund must first be approved by voters in the district.73

 73 2016 N.Y.
 S.B.
 7325, §§ 1-3, effective (Sept.
 29, 2016).